Skip to content

 “A Contemporary View of Nature,” The Aldrich Contemporary Art Museum, Ridgefield, CT

-“Art on Paper,” Weatherspoon Art Gallery, Greensboro, NC
+“Art on Paper,” Weatherspoon Art Museum, Greensboro, NC

-“Spectrum, Natural Settings,” Corcoran Gallery of Art, Washington, D.C.
+“Spectrum, Natural Settings,” Corcoran Gallery of Art, George Washington University, Washington, D.C.

 “Still Life/Life Still,” Michael Kohn Gallery, Los Angeles, CA